replicatedhq/replicated-docs/docs/reference/custom-resource-application.md

 - 4.x.x

 An optional semantic version range can be specified, as defined in [blang SemVer range](https://github.com/blang/semver#ranges) (like `4.x.x` or `>=4.0.0 <5.0.0`).
-The latest supported version within the provided range will be used.
+The latest supported version within the provided range is used.
-If the specified version or range does not match any supported versions, the latest version from the above list of supported versions will be used.
+If the specified version or range does not match any supported versions, the latest version from the above list of supported versions is used.

 For backwards compatibility, exact versions are also supported.
-When an exact version is specified, the app manager will choose the matching version if it is supported.
-If the specific version is not supported, the app manager will choose the latest supported minor and patch version for the specified major version.
+When an exact version is specified, the app manager chooses the matching version if it is supported.
+If the specific version is not supported, the app manager chooses the latest supported minor and patch version for the specified major version.

 ## requireMinimalRBACPrivileges